 After we returned home, a rather strange odyssey began… in trying to get our security deposit back from the ‘manager’ we had rented the home from.

-As the weeks, and then months wore on, I came to realize that the person we had rented from had no intention of returning the security deposit, which then was almost half of our entire rental charges.
+As the weeks, and then months wore on, I came to realize that the person we had rented from had no intention of returning the security deposit, which back then was almost half of our entire rental charges.
 Not only that, but my investigations revealed that he actually didn’t own or manage any of the homes he ‘rented’.
 He simply bought unsold nights at a huge discount from real VR managers in the area at the last minute, and put the guests he had booked into whatever was available when they arrived.

 It was with no small amount of satisfaction that I learned four or five years later that he had been sent to prison, for fraudulently collecting thousands of dollars in accommodations sales taxes, but reporting and remitting none of it.
 He plea-bargained his sentence to keep his wife from going to jail with him.
 She was deported, as was he after he got out roughly five years later.
 Unlike me, the vast majority of his ‘guests’ never got their money back.

 Getting my large security deposit back was a long and stressful ordeal.
 I should have realized that something wasn’t right when our property was switched three times before we finally had a place to stay after arrival, and the utilities weren’t working when we finally arrived where we were ultimately accommodated, but we so thoroughly enjoyed our actual vacation rental stay itself, that the seedy manager I had dealt with still couldn’t put me off of loving the whole concept!